 A military humvee, the workhorse of Desert Storm, came in handy in some very different conditions in Western Maryland.

-The guardsmen first came upon what looked like a massive accident on the westbound lanes near Myersville just after it occurred about 1 p.m.
+The guardsmen first came upon a massive accident on the westbound lanes near Myersville just after it occurred about 1 p.m.

-"There were three tractor-trailers and 10 cars jackknifed -- all twisted up," Sergeant Hope said.
+"There were three tractor-trailers and 10 cars jackknifed -- all twisted up," Sergeant Hope says.
 Despite appearances, there were only two minor injuries.

-"We ran across the median, and [the snow] was so bad we couldn't even see the humvee from there," Sergeant Hope said.
+"We ran across the median, and [the snow] was so bad we couldn't even see the humvee from there," Sergeant Hope says.

-Sergeant Hope said he and his partner stopped the military utility vehicle at every stranded car they found, knocking on the windows, and taking with them those who didn't have enough fuel to keep their engines running.
-Most, however, chose to stay with their cars, hoping that plows would come through and allow them to proceed, he said.
+Sergeant Hope says he and his partner stopped the military utility vehicle at every stranded car they found, knocking on the windows, and taking with them those who didn't have enough fuel to keep their engines running.
+Most, however, chose to stay with their cars, hoping that plows would come through and allow them to proceed, he says.

 The guardsmen eventually picked up eight stranded motorists.
 But, even loaded with the passengers and the two soldiers, the heavy humvee was blown sideways at one point by the high winds.

-The injured trucker was taken to Frederick Memorial Hospital, then the other motorists were left at the I-70 Motor Inn, Sergeant Hope said.
+The injured trucker was taken to Frederick Memorial Hospital, then the other motorists were left at the I-70 Motor Inn, Sergeant Hope says.

 With close to three feet of snow and drifts as high as 10 feet in much of Western Maryland, travel was nearly impossible.
 Major roads west of Frederick were ordered closed, stranding motorists at hotels and truck stops.